(Ikebukuro - Sushi). 6914-1185

 Good value and convenient hours at this outer-market Tsukiji sushi shop.
 It's fairly spacious so there aren't long waiting lines, and there's an English menu if you need one.
 Nigiri set menus start at Y3000, or you can order by the piece.

-Fresh fish, cheap prices, convenient hours at this well-known tuna specialist.
+Fresh fish, cheap prices, and convenient hours at this well-known tuna specialist.

 The small, main branch of a famous sushi-shop chain, actually located inside the market (in the outer section) and boasting the freshest fish selection.
 The very nice standard sushi assortment is around Y3500.

-One of the most popular shops in the Tsukiji inner market area, Daiwa specializes in toro, particularly tuna from the Aomori region.
+One of the most popular shops in the Tsukiji inner market area, with long lines of tourists most of the time, Daiwa specializes in toro, particularly tuna from the Aomori region.
 Set menus start at around Y3000.
 Cash only.

-This popular inner-market Tsukiji shop has great fish but long lines, as there are only thirteen seats.
+This popular inner-market Tsukiji shop has great fish but long lines of tourists, as there are only thirteen seats.
 Budget around Y4500 for breakfast.

 (Kioicho - Sushi).
 3221-4144